remla2024-team14/app/README.md

 # Vagrant

-NOTE: unsure if it works for arm, cause I cannot test it Make sure you have vagrant and VirtualBox/VMWare installed.
+*NOTE: unsure if it works for ARM, cause I cannot test it.*

+Make sure you have Vagrant and VirtualBox/VMWare installed.
-Navigate to the vagrantfile for ARM or x86(normal) and run `vagrant up` in terminal.
+Navigate to the Vagrantfile for ARM or x86 (normal) and run `vagrant up` in terminal.
 It will create 1 controller node and 2 worker nodes.
-IP has been made static for more convenient later use with kubernetes
+IP has been made static for more convenient later use with Kubernetes.

-# Vagrant config
+## Vagrant Config

 Controller node IP is:

 `CONTROLLER_IP = "192.168.50.10"`

-X = {11, 12}
+`X = {11, 12}`
 `NETWORK_PREFIX = "192.168.50.X"`

+Furthermore, the names are "controller", "node1" and "node2".
+You can run them by using `vagrant ssh <NAME>` from the directory that contains the Vagrantfile.